Solving food issues in the second year

 - What to try: Assign Baby a safe, toddler-friendly job to do while you prepare another part of the meal.
 Some examples could be stirring, layering, or dropping ingredients into a bowl, using cookie cutters to make shapes, or gathering ingredients (as long as they’re within reach!) from a shelf.

-- Also try this: It can also be fun to go a step further and include Baby earlier in the process, allowing him to pick out foods at the grocery store and help you weigh them or put them on the conveyor belt when it’s time to pay.
-If you live somewhere with a yard or garden, you can even include him in the process of growing one or two of the vegetables, if you’re feeling ambitious.
+- Also try this: It can also be fun to go a step further and include Baby earlier in the process, allowing them to pick out foods at the grocery store and help you weigh them or put them on the conveyor belt when it’s time to pay.
+If you live somewhere with a yard or garden, you can even include them in the process of growing one or two of the vegetables, if you’re feeling ambitious.

 The food you’re serving might take some getting used to.